tomsquest/tomsquest.github.io/_posts/2014-01-30-intro-java-agent-and-bytecode-manipulation.md

 ### ASM

-In order to manipulate the bytecode, I used the ASM framework.
+To manipulate bytecode, I used the ASM framework.
 [ASM](http://asm.ow2.org) is a Java bytecode manipulation and analysis framework used in many products.

 In the example above, the ClassPrinter prints the signatures of the classes and methods visited.